Unity-Technologies/2d-extras/README.md

 ### Tilemap

+For use with Unity 2018.3.0f2 onwards.
+Please use the 2018.2 branch for Unity 2018.2 versions.
-For use with Unity 2018.2.0f2 onwards.
-Please use the 2017 branch for earlier versions of Unity (up to 2017.2).
+Please use the 2017 branch for earlier versions of Unity (from 2017.2 and up).

 ##### Brushes